 “I’m not— what is this?”

 I did not answer him yet.
 I moved around the table, checked the tension in the ties, and placed the peeler within reach without looking at it directly.
 My hands knew where everything was supposed to go.
-That was new.
-That was the part I had not planned for.

 For a second, I saw my sister at sixteen, sitting on the freezer in the back of the fish shop with a stolen orange soda between her knees, telling me that boys only acted bold when they thought nobody would answer them correctly.
 The memory arrived whole enough to slow my hand before I touched the tool.
 I hated that pause as soon as I felt it because hesitation had no place in the room once the door was closed.
 Then he shifted in the chair and checked his reflection in the microwave door again, and whatever softness had tried to surface went flat.